 I have been without a functioning ISP for the past 24 hours due to a snowstorm.
-Not much snow, but it wiped out a lot of power for some reason.
+Not much snow, but it wiped out a lot of power in the area for some reason.
 So I got a ton of email all at once (doom news).

 So here’s a quick update and assessment of what this means.